plainionist/md-issue-explorer/README.md

-# md-issue-explorer
-Pragmatic markdown based issue tracker for VsCode
+Pragmatic Issue Tracker based on Markdown, VsCode and your version control system.